arnobpl/arnobpl.github.io/_pages/work.md

   - **Software Development Engineer** \| August 2021 - Present
   - Projects
     - **Communication platform**
-      - Implemented features such as improving data pipeline, data quality, and automated monitoring of data fetching issues for an internal communication platform used by marketers to send 300 million communication per week.
+      - Implementing features such as improving data pipeline, automated monitoring of data fetching issues, and service dashboards for an internal communication platform used by marketers in Amazon Ads.
-      - Created low-level design for onboarding new advertiser audience from a specific source for Amazon Ads communication that increased traffic by 20%.
-      - Implemented query engine from scratch to create data segments for 25% of target audiences for marketing email communication.
+      - Analyzing existing systems and finding scopes for improvements such as using modern tech stacks and reducing maintenance costs that can also improve the system latency, availability, and reliability within Amazon Ads.
-      - Programming Language/Framework used: Java, AWS, DynamoDB, OpenSearch, EMR, Spring, React, REST API
+      - Programming Language/Framework used: Java, AWS, DynamoDB, OpenSearch, Glue, Firehose, Spring, React, REST API

 &nbsp;